Staleness Factors and Volatility Estimation at High Frequencies: Price Staleness Factor Analysis

 Proposition \ref{prop:convergence rate of factor G} establishes the convergence rates for the estimators and their quadratic variations.
 In high-frequency binary estimation, the stringent requirements on the sample size $n$ distinguish it from long-span models.
 Specifically, the condition $\frac{d}{n^{1+\delta^{\dag}}}=o(1)$ governs the cross-sectional maximum error for the discrete approximation of second-order moments $\Omega_u$.
 Estimating the quadratic variations of observable covariates is relatively straightforward.
 However, additional consistency conditions are required for latent factors due to the complexity of their estimation.

 We now demonstrate that the estimators for the factor loadings and factors converge stably in law to mixed Gaussian distributions.\footnote{The classical results on stable convergence proposed by \cite{hall2014martingale} do not hold under the filtration $\mathcal{F}^{(b)}_{t_n,n}$, as the condition of nested filtrations is no longer satisfied.
-Nonetheless, this issue can be addressed using Theorem 1 and Corollary 3 from \cite{kolokolov2020statistical}.} \begin{proposition} Under the conditions in Proposition \ref{prop:convergence rate of factor G}, as $\omega_{nd}\longrightarrow\infty$, \begin{enumerate}[(i)] \item If $\frac{\sqrt{n}}{d}\to0$, \item If $\frac{\sqrt{d}}{n}\to0$, \end{enumerate} \end{proposition}
+Nonetheless, this issue can be addressed using Theorem 1 and Corollary 3 from \cite{kolokolov2020statistical}.} \begin{proposition} Under the conditions in Proposition \ref{prop:convergence rate of factor G}, as $\omega_{nd}\to\infty$, the following pointwise convergence results hold: \begin{enumerate}[label=(\roman*), leftmargin=*,rightmargin=0pt] \item For each fixed asset $i=1,..,d$, if $\sqrt{n}/d\to0$,